Ali-izadi-97/Multi-threading/README.txt

 	Note
 	————

         The code is not mine and collected for the educational purpose from various blogs/ web-pages and books.
-Many instances, I refactored the code and occasionally, re-write some portion myself to adjust.
+Many instances, I refactored the code and occasionally, re-write some portion to adjust well.
 	———————————————————————————————————————————————————————————————————————